 View the basic information about the Scheduled SQL job

-In the Basic Information section, you can view the basic information about the Scheduled SQL job, including Created At, Last Modified At, and Task ID.
+In the Basic Information section, you can view the basic information about the Scheduled SQL job, including Created At, Last Modified At, and Job ID.

 View the instances of the Scheduled SQL job

-When the Scheduled SQL job is run, Log Service generates instances based on the scheduling interval that you specify.
+When the Scheduled SQL job is run, Simple Log Service generates instances based on the scheduling interval that you specify.
 You can view all instances of the Scheduled SQL job in the Instances section.
+The following table describes the parameters.

-Processed Data Size The size of the data involved in SQL analysis.
+The size of the data that is involved in SQL analysis.
 The following information is displayed:

 • Processed Rows: the number of logs that the instance reads within the specified SQL time window.
 This parameter indicates the amount of data that is used in computation.